Search This Blog

 He wouldn't back off.
 My brain was screaming 'this isn't real, it isn't real' and I couldn't think.

-I was standing on the bed at this point and realised I could only just see over his shoulder.
-I'm five foot eight.
+I was standing on my poxy futon bed at this point, and realised I could only just see over his shoulder.
 He seemed huge, he was young and fit.

 I was bargaining in my head the whole time.
 Occasionally I thought I should let him, maybe.
 I should, because I cannot die here.
 I have to speak to someone again, tell someone.

-I was too shocked, would he just stop for a moment, I'm too shocked?
-At the same time, the idea of 'letting' him was the most egregious, unthinkable violation.
+At the same time I wondered about just submitting, the idea of 'letting' him was the most egregious, unthinkable violation.
 I could never, ever allow it.
-There was no way out of this room, because I couldn't get past him.
+There was no way out of this room.
+I couldn't get past him.
 This can't be real.

 When I was at primary school, a little boy in my class developed this fixation with me.
 He would do the same as that man at Brixton Academy, and I just gave up fighting.
 Sometimes gangs of kids gathered round as he pinned me to the playing field.
 It was always the same routine, and I can't be crying in front of people.